mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 #### Golang

-Let's now setup a simple HTTPS server using the standard library in Golang and our self-signed cerificates.
+Let's now set up a simple HTTPS server using the standard library in Golang and our self-signed cerificates.

 * [Install Golang](https://golang.org/doc/install)
 * `touch go-ssl.go`